Police Misconduct

 UNREASONABLE OR EXCESSIVE USE OF FORCE, OR POLICE BRUTALITY

 Every person has the constitutional right not to be subjected to unreasonable or excessive force by law enforcement officers.
 However, a police officer has the right to use force that is objectively reasonable to make an arrest or that is necessary for self-defense.
-When officers exceed their authority to use force, the firm can help.
-Some of the cases the firm has handled include the following:
+When officers exceed their authority to use force, we can help.
+Some of the cases we have handled include the following:

 After a police pursuit, a man was pulled from his car and brutally beaten by Falmouth and Massachusetts police officers.
 He sustained a broken jaw, which required several operations to repair, as well as fractures to his cheekbone and his ribs.
 The Falmouth defendants settled the client's claims against them for the full amount of their insurance coverage.
 The Massachusetts State Police paid an additional amount.